HABaig/PracticalMachineLearning_Project/PredictionUsingML.md

 So out of sample error for the final model is 1- 0.992 = 0.0078

 ### Cross Validation
 I used random forest model for my predictive mode.
-As random forest uses multiple bagging methods which prevents over fitting.
+As random forest uses multiple bagging methods which prevents over fitting. there is no need to cross validate.